talaia-labs/python-teos/cli/README.md

 #### Global options

 - `--apiconnect`:	API server where to send the requests.
 Defaults to 'localhost' (modifiable in conf file).
-- `-apiport` :	API port where to send the requests.
+- `--apiport` :	API port where to send the requests.
 Defaults to '9814' (modifiable in conf file).
 - `-h --help`: 	shows a list of commands or help for a specific command.

 #### Commands